-- The superintendent - The immediate employee (or employees) who serve as the executive and/or administrative assistant to the superintendent - All staff members who act as CEOs of any component of the school district, regardless of their actual titles (must include members of your district-wide strategic planning and/or executive management team).
+- The superintendent - The immediate employee (or employees) who serve as the executive and/or administrative assistant to the superintendent - All staff members who act as CEOs of any component of the school district, regardless of their actual titles (must include members of your district-wide strategic planning and/or executive management team or superintendent's cabinet).
 Note: A component is an organizational unit that benefits the entire school district.
 On a school district's organizational chart, CEOs are generally one level below the superintendent, although in large districts, CEOs may be two levels below the superintendent.
 They generally hold job titles such as assistant superintendent, deputy superintendent, chief financial officer, and human resource executive director. - The immediate employee (or employees) who serve as the executive and/or administrative assistant to CEOs

-For each position, enter the following information:
+For each position, provide the following information:

-- The function code(s) from which the indirect salary/fixed costs are paid - The position title - The salary amount paid from state/local funds - The fixed costs amount paid from state/local funds - The staff count for the position
+- Select the function code from the pulldown list from which the indirect salary/fixed costs are paid - The position title - The salary amount paid from state/local funds - The fixed costs amount paid from state/local funds - The staff count for the position